deroneriksson/python-wsi-preprocessing/docs/index.md

 blue_pen_slides = [7, 28, 74, 107, 130, 140, 157, 174, 200, 221, 241, 318, 340, 355, 394, 410, 414, 457, 499]
 ```

-If we would like to increase the effectiveness of red pen filters, we could make tweaks to our
-`apply_filters_to_image()` function and run these changes on the set of red pen slides:
+We could run our filters on the list of slides in the following manner:

 ```
 multiprocess_apply_filters_to_images(image_num_list=red_pen_slides)